Jász-Nagykun-Szolnok County 1st constituency

 The 1st constituency of Jász-Nagykun-Szolnok County (Jász-Nagykun-Szolnok megyei 01. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Jász-Nagykun-Szolnok 01.
 OEVK.

-Since 2018, it has been represented by Mária Kállai of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Andrea Rost of the Tisza Party.

 Boundaries

 The 1st constituency is located in western part of Jász-Nagykun-Szolnok County.

 The constituency borders with 2nd constituency to the north, 3rd constituency to the east, 4th constituency to the southeast, 2nd constituency of Bács-Kiskun County and 12th constituency of Pest County to the west.

 List of municipalities

 The constituency includes the following municipalities:

 History

 The 1st constituency of Jász-Nagykun-Szolnok County was created in 2011 and contained parts of the pre-2011 abolished constituencies of 3rd and 4th of this County.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Ildikó Bene of the Fidesz from 2014 to 2018.
 Mária Kállai of the Fidesz was elected in 2018 and she was re-elected in 2022.
+In the 2026 election, Andrea Rost of the Tisza Party was elected representative.